 Once the crown comes back from the lab, the dentist will remove the temporary crown and cement the permanent crown on.

-Dental crowns can last for many years if they’re cared for properly, although a crown is made from an artificial material and cannot decay, the tooth which supports the crown can still decay so this tooth should be brushed and flossed like any other to reduce any risk of decay or inflammation of the gum surrounding this tooth.
-If a tooth that has a crown becomes decayed, the crown may need to be removed in order to remove the decayed and replaced with a new crown.
-Regular dental check-ups and diagnostic x-rays can reduce this risk as the dentist/dental hygienist can see areas where calculus is building up below the gum line and areas that have started to decay but may still be reversed before a filling is required.
+Dental crowns can last for many years if they’re cared for properly, although a crown is made from an artificial material and cannot decay, the tooth which supports the crown can still decay so this tooth should be brushed and flossed like any other tooth to reduce any risk of decay or inflammation of the gum surrounding this tooth.
+If a tooth that has a crown becomes decayed, the crown may need to be removed in order to remove the decay, it would then need to be replaced with a new crown.
+Regular dental check-ups and diagnostic x-rays can reduce this risk as the dentist, dental hygienist or oral health therapist can see areas where calculus is building up below the gum line and areas that have started to decay but may still be reversed before a filling is required.

 A dental bridge is a form of tooth replacement that involves a crown on the tooth either side of a space which supports a false tooth that fills the gap between these teeth.
 A dental bridge can be used to fill a space where one or more teeth have been removed, it is a fixed alternative to a denture.
 Dental bridges are a great fixed option, especially if your adjacent teeth will benefit from being reinforced by crowns.